Updated September 2024

 **Update: As of February 2021, the visa requirement for U.S. Citizens has been reinstated.
-Tourists are granted a maximum stay by the immigration officer for 30, 60, or 90 days.
+Tourists are granted a maximum stay by the immigration officer generally for 30 days.
 Tourists are only permitted a maximum of 90 days in Bolivia per calendar year.

 Visa requirements may vary for citizens of other countries, so always check the Bolivian government requirements in advance of your trip.
 Furthermore, this article does not cover requirements related to the pandemic**

-You can get a Bolivian visa either at the border when you enter the country or at an embassy beforehand.
-Either way, the requirements are generally the same.
-In order to obtain a Bolivian visa, you are required to have 10 items when you apply.
+You can get a Bolivian tourist visa when you enter the country by land or by air or at a Bolivian Embassy or Consulate in the US or other country beforehand.
+Regardless of how you apply, the requirements are generally the same.
+In order to obtain a Bolivian visa, you are required to have several items when you apply.
 Here is a list of all the requirements.

 1. Passport Valid for Six Months